appwrite/templates/node/sync-with-algolia/README.md

-# ⚡ Sync With Algolia Function
+# 🔍 Node.js Sync with Algolia Function

-Dyncs documents in an Appwrite database collection to an Algolia index.
+Intuitive search bar for any data in Appwrite Databases.

 ## 🧰 Usage

 ### `GET /`

-Returns a HTML page where search can be performed to test the indexing.
+HTML form for interacting with the model.

 ### `POST /`

 Triggers indexing of the Appwrite database collection to Algolia.

+No parameters required.

 **Response**